 A Tour through OpenMW CS: making a magic ring¶

 In this first chapter we will create a mod that adds a new ring with a simple enchantment to the game.
 The ring will give its wearer a permanent Night Vision effect while being worn.
-You don’t need prior knowledge about modding Morrowind, but you should be familiar with the game itself.
-There will be no scripting necessary, we chan achieve everything using just what the base game offers out of the box.
+You do not need previous Morrowind modding experience, but you should be familiar with the game itself.
+There will be no scripting necessary, we can achieve everything using just what the base game offers out of the box.
 Before continuing make sure that OpenMW is properly installed and playable.

 Adding the ring to the game’s records¶

 In this first section we will define what our new ring is, what it looks like, and what it does.
 Getting it to work is the first step before we go further.

 Starting up OpenMW CS¶

 We will start by launching OpenMW CS, the location of the program depends on your operating system.
 You will be presented with a dialogue with three options: create a new game, create a new addon, edit a content file.

 The first option is for creating an entirely new game, that’s not what we want.
 We want to edit an existing game, so choose the second option.
 When you save your addon you can use the third option to open it again.